andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Lack of awareness about DDD was a big problem.
 It was seen as 'someone' else's problem, teams were not clear about whose responsibiiility it was to do DDD, more often than not it was seen as a directive from the top, seen as a 'must be done' step rather than something which developed organically.

+Teams named after thepart of business process they were working on (which would change and grow) like C2I, I2T etc. rather than named from contexts - Prosecution/Defence/Courts/SJP etc. which would create teams specialised in that part of the legal system.

 architects wanted to 'own' the model and be the gatekeepers.

 FAILURE MODE: DESIGN CONTINUES DURING DELIVERY -IT'S PRACTICAL, NOT THEORETICAL